top of page

 IACS Resolutions: The Green Book and Blue Book

-IACS disseminates its resolutions through the Green Book and the Blue Book.
-The Green Book contains current IACS Resolutions and Recommendations, while the Blue Book includes the Green Book content along with previous revisions and historical data.
-These publications are regularly updated to reflect the latest maritime safety and environmental protection advancements.
-This ensures that classification societies and the shipping industry have access to the most current technical guidelines and best practices.
+IACS publishes its resolutions in the Green Book and the Blue Book.
+The Green Book features the latest IACS Resolutions and Recommendations, whereas the Blue Book encompasses the Green Book's content along with past revisions and historical information.
+These publications are frequently updated to incorporate the newest developments in maritime safety and environmental protection, ensuring that classification societies and the shipping industry have access to the most up-to-date technical guidelines and best practices.

 Other Technical Guidelines and Recommendations